-The majority of Department operations are funded by the City, but the Department is statutorily required to issue financial statements.
-The accompanying financial statements are reflective of the fact future operations and payments of Department liabilities depend on the City for funding through the annual budget appropriations process.
+The Department operations are primarily funded by the City.
+The Department is statutorily required to issue financial statements.
+The accompanying financial statements are reflective of the fact that future operations and payments of Department liabilities depend on the City for funding through the annual budget appropriations process.

-- The net position of the Department (assets minus liabilities) at the close of the most recent fiscal year was \$48,095.
-Liabilities associated with compensated absences and other post-employment benefits totaling \$76,175 are the major reasons for the deficit. - The Department's net position decreased by \$978 in the current year. - Current year revenues of \$264,429 represented an increase of \$25,975 or 10.9% from the prior year.
-City revenues provided \$250,623 or 94.8% of this amount.
-Grants, the Jackson County anti-drug sales tax, charges for services, and other revenues provided \$13,806 or 5.2%.
+- The net position of the Department (assets minus liabilities) at April 30, 2018 was a deficit of \$62,214,663.
+Liabilities associated with compensated absences and other postemployment benefits totaling \$78,905,472 are the major reasons for the deficit. - The Department's net position decreased by \$14,119,888 in the current year primarily due to increases in other-post employment obligations and risk management claims. - Current year revenues of \$247,941,573 reflect a decrease of \$16,487,620 or 6.2% from the prior year.
+The decrease was primarily due to a reduction of \$16,807,319 in the revenue reported in connection with the reporting of the police and civilian pension plans special funding situation with the City.

+Current year revenues consist of City revenues totaling \$233,884,793 or 94.3% of total revenues, and grants, the Jackson County anti-drug sales tax, charges for services, and other revenues providing \$14,056,780 or 5.7% of total revenues.